fdev31/drink/README.md

 - add calltips everywhere
 - default content for every user
 - review 401 handling, ask for login/passwd in case of new session (to be finished)
+- Think about opening WebFiles in mail client as attached file...
+- add markdown support to tasks comment
+- improve link support (javascript popup) in markdown so it's easy to link tasks to any object

 Fixes: